 apiGroup: rbac.authorization.k8s.io

-My Production RBAC Strategy
+The Full Picture: My Production Strategy

 # 1. Disable default service account tokens cluster-wide